stiyyagura0901/devjam3/Labs/VirtualAPIJam/Lab 5 Traffic Management - Rate Limit APIs/README.md

 * Login to Edge Management UI.

-* Open up the **Develop** tab of your Employees API that you've used in the previous labs.
+* Open up the **Develop** tab of your Mock Target API that you've used in the previous labs.

 * In the proxy request pre-flow add a **Quota policy** directly after the *Verify API Key Policy* with the following configuration (note that in the below configuration ‘Verify-API-Key-1’ refers to the name of the Verify API Key policy that you had added.
 If you used a different name you will need to alter this in the configuration):